Help With the Affordable Care Act

 Although the Affordable Care Act makes health insurance more affordable, there will be some who cannot afford to pay the full price of premiums.
 Thankfully, there are subsidized options for families and individuals who qualify.
 You may also qualify for Medicaid, known as Medi-Cal in California.

 So how do you figure out which plan works for you?
 Covered California will be our State’s one-stop-shop to see which health insurance plan works best for uninsured Californians.
 If you live in California, you will use www.CoveredCa.com to apply for coverage, compare plans, and enroll.
 You can apply as early as October 1, 2013.
-To find more information about enrolling with Covered California’s health insurance Marketplace, you can visit their website or call them at 1-888-975-1142.
+To find more information about enrolling with Covered California’s health insurance Marketplace, you can visit their website or call their Help Line at 1-855-777-6782.

 How the Health Care Law is Making a Difference for the People of California - Here you can find up-to-date information on the investments made in implementation of the Affordable Care Act in California.